neuroccm/neuroccm.github.io/posts.md

     {% endfor %}
   </ul>

 These posts are a work in progress.
-Will be trying to post more regularly, post more often!
+I will try to post more regularly, and post more often!
 Links, topics, and posts discussed on this site are for educational purposes only.
 There is no duty of care and none of the content is meant to be used for or instead of expert clinical advice.
-Also these reflect personal opinion and perspective of a stroke/critical care physician/neuroscientist and not of my place of employment or academic affiliation.
+This also reflects the personal opinion and perspective of a stroke/critical care physician/neuroscientist and not of my place of employment or academic affiliation or department/division.

   <p class="rss-subscribe">subscribe <a href="{{ "/feed.xml" | prepend: site.baseurl }}">via RSS</a></p>